ARTICLES

 *Light-up: 18:00 (sunset) - 21:00

-Click here for details and map information for "Wagasa-dori @ Otaru Shussemae Hiroba (2025 event)"
+Click here for details and map of "Wagasa-dori @ Otaru Shussemae Hiroba (2025 event)"

 Finally, we asked "Tabi to Craft," who introduced us to numerous architectural masterpieces in Otaru, about the charm of the city.